Písac: Comunitario de Pisac

 Opened in 2009 this museum on the corner of Avenida Amazonas and Avenida Federico Zamalloa has exhibits on the production of ceramics and the traditional textiles produced by local Quechua communities.
 A room is dedicated to the Incan presence in the area covering its development from the archaic period (7,000 to 800 years before Christ) to the period of imperial expansion of the Inca state (1400 to 1535).
 The museum includes a graphical presentation of the various areas of the imperial city, as well as various ceramic objects and remains (including Inca mummies).

 Iglesia San Pedro Apóstolo

-This church in the Plaza Constitución was built on Inca foundations and was rebuilt after an earthquake on 1950.
-In recent times, the INC (Instituto Nacional de Cultura), in a controversial move, demolished the church in order to reconstruct it in its original colonial style.
+This church in the Plaza Constitución was built on Inca foundations and was rebuilt after an earthquake in 1950.
+In recent times, the Instituto Nacional de Cultura (INC), in a controversial move, demolished the church in order to reconstruct it in its original colonial style.

 Inca complex

 Overlooking the town is this large complex covering over 65.5 hectares which stretches at varying elevations between 3446 m and 3514 m above sea level for approximately kilometre along a mountain ridge sandwiched between the Kitamayu River (to the west) and the Chongo River (to the east), which are tributaries of the Vilcanota.